-\ By completing electronic survey and attending meetings.
+^{} By completing electronic survey and attending meetings.

-E-mails, sms, 'Have your say' forms and other available communication channels.
+[#] E-mails, sms, 'Have your say' forms and other available communication channels.

-&lt;sup>0 Excludes electronic survey - top four of main 10 trends.
+0 Excludes electronic survey - top four of main 10 trends.

-VISION, MISSION AND STRATEGIC NARRATIVE
+STRATEGIC NARRATIVE

 The City of Cape Town's vision, within the context of this strategic plan, signifies that Cape Town will be a place where the economic and social potential of the city is unleashed by a well-run, responsive, effective and clean government, creating an environment of economic growth and investment, providing opportunities, and improving all residents' quality of life.